-My first experience with studio painting began as a humanities major at Penn State.
-Right after college in the early 90s, I worked as a magazine editor and served as a founding director for the Lancaster, PA-based nonprofit group New Art Voices, which provided alternative venues and multi-media exhibitions for regional artists.
+I live in the suburbs of Philadelphia in the Brandywine Valley, ancestral land of the Lenape people.
+My experience with studio painting began as a humanities major at Penn State University a few decades ago.
+After college in the early 90s, I served as a founding director for the Lancaster, PA-based nonprofit group New Art Voices, which provided alternative venues and multi-media exhibitions for regional artists.

-So in recent years I’ve established a committed painting practice — one further fueled by the isolation required during the COVID-19 pandemic.
-A number of art centers and studios, along with their incredible teams of painters, have become invaluable resources for me.
-These schools include Winslow Art Center, Washington Studio School, Wayne Art Center, and Penn Studio School of Art.
+Between then and now I’ve enjoyed a career in public relations while painting only occasionally, but always feeling the need to paint.
+So in recent years I’ve established a committed practice — one further fueled by the isolation required during the COVID-19 pandemic.
+A number of art schools, along with their incredible faculties of painters who generously teach, have been invaluable resources for me.
+These organizations include Winslow Art Center, Washington Studio School, Wayne Art Center, and Penn Studio School of Art.

 Bachelor of Interdisciplinary Humanities, Penn State University / 1987

 Associate of Science, Elizabethtown College / 1984